Close

 • Taxation law

-It’s also worth noting that the bachelor’s and master’s degrees are accredited by CPA Australia, CA ANZ and ACCA, and offer a direct pathway to professional certification and employment.
+It’s also worth noting that our bachelor’s and master’s degrees are accredited by CPA Australia, CA ANZ and ACCA, and offer a direct pathway to professional certification and employment.

 CAREER OUTCOMES